 - (a) ARAC's membership covers various segments of the aviation community: aircraft owners and operators, airmen and flight crewmembers, organizations representing airports, manufacturers, maintenance providers, public citizen and passenger groups, and training providers.
 In addition to these segments, government entities also take part in meetings.
-Associations and organizations will act as representatives of each of the segments of the aviation community.
-These associations and organizations were selected based on their represented interests. - (b) To ensure adequate representation of the aviation community on ARAC, the FAA based the amount of representation for each industry segment on the number of organizations and associations that address that area. - (c) ARAC has representative members because they represent a segment of the industry.
+Associations and organizations will act as representatives of each of the aforementioned segments of the aviation community.
+These associations and organizations were selected based on their represented interests. - (b) The amount of representation for each industry segment is based on the number of organizations and associations that address that area.
+The organization and association makeup was considered to ensure the aviation community is adequately represented. - (c) ARAC has representative members because they represent a segment of the industry.